codefuse-ai/Awesome-Code-LLM/README.md

 ## News

+🔥🔥🔥 [2024/03] We are creating a new section for [interactive coding](#33-interactive-coding) and adding a recent paper on [RL for code](#25-reinforcement-learning-on-code).

-🔥🔥🔥 [2024/03] [Branch-Train-MiX: Mixing Expert LLMs into a Mixture-of-Experts LLM](https://arxiv.org/abs/2403.07816) by Meta: separate continual-pretrain an LLM on different domains, and then merge these checkpoints into a single MoE.
+🔥🔥🔥 [2024/03] [Branch-Train-MiX: Mixing Expert LLMs into a Mixture-of-Experts LLM](https://arxiv.org/abs/2403.07816) by Meta: separatelt continual-pretrain an LLM on different domains, and then merge these checkpoints into a single MoE.

 🔥🔥🔥 [2024/03] We are introducing yet another downstream task into our paper list: [neural decompilation](#decompilation).

 🔥🔥&nbsp;&nbsp;&nbsp;&nbsp; [2024/03] [Gemini 1.5](https://arxiv.org/abs/2403.05530) is now on arXiv, with 71.9 reported performance on HumanEval.
 Not much detail is revealed about the model or training data except that it's a Mixture-of-Experts (MoE).

-🔥🔥&nbsp;&nbsp;&nbsp;&nbsp; [2024/03] [Yi: Open Foundation Models by 01.AI](https://arxiv.org/abs/2403.04652).

 🔥🔥&nbsp;&nbsp;&nbsp;&nbsp; [2024/03] We included a new downstream task: [frontend development & web agents](#frontend-development--web-agents).

-🔥&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [2024/03] Claude 3 is out, with 84.9 reported performance on HumanEval: [The Claude 3 Model Family](https://www-cdn.anthropic.com/de8ba9b01c9ab7cbabf5c33b80b7bbc618857627/Model_Card_Claude_3.pdf).
+🔥&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [2024/03] [Yi: Open Foundation Models by 01.AI](https://arxiv.org/abs/2403.04652).

 🔥&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [2024/03] We included a new downstream task: [compiler optimization](#compiler-optimization).